 Most networks [have] big castle walls, hard crunchy outer shell, and soft gooey centers...

-There's no such thing as perfect security.
-Many recent high-profile breaches have demonstrated just how difficult it is for even large companies with sophisticated security organizations to avoid a breach.
-To pick just two of many possible breaches that epitomize the shortcomings of perimeter security, consider the Target and Google hacks.
+Most importantly, the model is just not as secure as we thought.
+Recent high-profile breaches have demonstrated how difficult it is for even large companies with sophisticated security organizations to avoid a breach.
+To pick just two of many breaches, consider the Target and Google hacks.
 In Target's case, hackers circumvented both the physical and network perimeter by hacking the HVAC system which was connected to the internal corporate network from which hackers were then able to move laterally and exfiltrate customer credit card data.
 In Google's case, they experienced a devastating attack at the hands of the Chinese military known as Operation Aurora.
 After which, Google did a bottom up review of their security posture.
 The resulting actions from that review would be released as a series of white papers called "BeyondCorp" which have since become foundational documents in articulating how and why an organization could move beyond corporate perimeter (BeyondCorp...get it?) based security.

 In reality, there's never one front door; there are many front doors...[and] ... we're not securing a single castle.
 We're starting to think about securing many different interconnected castles.